Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

 .. note::

     Module **tabulate** is used to display data in tabular form (it must be installed if you want to use this script).
-A similar output could be received with string formatting, but with tabulate it is easier to do.
+A similar output could be received with string formatting but with tabulate it is easier to do.

 Data processing by template is always done in the same way.
-Therefore, script will be the same, only template and data will be different.
+Therefore, script will be the same only template and data will be different.

-Starting with a simple example, we’ll figure out how to use TextFSM.
+Starting with a simple example we’ll figure out how to use TextFSM.

 show clock
 ~~~~~~~~~~